Pier Angeli: Affair with James Dean

+Marriage to Vic Damone

-Angeli was married to singer and actor Vic Damone from 1954 to 1958.
+Angeli left Dean and married singer and actor Vic Damone in 1954.
 Singer and actor Dean Martin performed at their wedding.
-It was reported by several people who attended the wedding that they saw James Dean, claiming Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony, although Dean later denied doing anything so "dumb".
-During their marriage, they appeared as guests on the June 17, 1956 episode of What's My Line?.
-She had one son with Vic Damone; their divorce was followed by highly publicized court battles for the custody of their only child, son Perry (1955–2014).
+It was reported by several people who attended the wedding that they saw James Dean, claiming Dean watched the wedding from across the road on his motorcycle, even gunning the engine during the ceremony, although Dean later denied doing anything so "dumb."

+During their marriage, they appeared as guests on the 17 June 1956 episode of What's My Line?.
+The couple had one son, Perry (1955–2014); their 1958 divorce was followed by highly publicised court battles for the custody of their only child.

+Later life and death

-Angeli next married Italian composer Armando Trovajoli in 1962 with whom she had another son, Howard, in 1963.
+Angeli next married Italian composer Armando Trovajoli in 1962, with whom she had another son, Howard, in 1963.
 She and Trovajoli separated in 1969.

-In the early 1970s she returned to California, after having lived in Britain and Europe throughout the 1960s, and briefly lived with her close friend Debbie Reynolds until she found a little apartment in Beverly Hills.
-On September 10, 1971, at the age of 39, Angeli was found dead of a barbiturate overdose at her home in Beverly Hills.
-On the day of her death, Angeli had been given an injection of Compazine by her doctor to calm her down (she was unable to sleep and had run out of Doriden which the doctor refused to give her).
+In the early 1970s she returned to California after having lived in Britain and Europe throughout the 1960s, and briefly lived with her close friend Debbie Reynolds until she found a little apartment in Beverly Hills.

+On 10 September 1971, at the age of 39, Angeli was found dead of a barbiturate overdose at her home in Beverly Hills.
+On the day of her death, Angeli had been given an injection of Compazine by her doctor to calm her down (she was unable to sleep and had run out of Doriden, which the doctor refused to give her).
 Death due to anaphylaxis has been suggested; however, it is not supported by the findings of her autopsy.

 Her former lover Kirk Douglas and his wife Anne Buydens were among those who were invited to her funeral.
 She is interred in the Cimetière des Bulvis in Rueil-Malmaison, Hauts-de-Seine, France.